BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

 > :information_source: This project uses the basic components of Camunda Platform 8.
 For more information, follow the official Camunda Platform link: [Camunda Platform 8](https://github.com/camunda/camunda-platform)

 1. Clone this repository to a directory of your choice
-2. The next steps depend on the environment you want to use (Test or Prod)
+2. The next steps depend on the environment you want to use ([Test](#test-environment-a-connection-to-the-physiscal-components-is-not-needed) or [Prod](#prod-environment-a-connection-to-the-physiscal-components-is-needed)

+---

 ### Test environment (A connection to the physiscal components is not needed!)